↖ Homepage of the site 'What to do with your life?'

 |

-There is a mechanism for rational conflict resolution, based on facts, not dogmas or the social status of the protagonists.
+There is a rational mechanism for resolving conflicts, based on facts, and not on dogmas or the social status of the protagonists.

 |